-Tobi Osinaike, our Prayer Pastor, joined us 18 months ago and has led a transformation in the prayer life of the church.
+Tobi Osinaike, our Prayer Pastor, joined us over 2 years ago and has led a transformation in the prayer life of the church.

 Chris Skingley leads our ministry with those at the higher end of the age spectrum as the Pastor for the Third Age.